Technigo/project-music-releases-vite/instructions.md

 ## 🎶 Music releases

+DONE!!!
 Since the focus of this assignment is to practice with React, we've downloaded a response from the Spotify API which you can use, rather than calling the API yourself.

 ## 🎶 How to use the Spotify data & construct your components 🤓

+DONE!!
 In the `/src/data.json`, we've included an API response from Spotify which contains data for 50 recent releases.
 You can `import` this JSON file into a component using `import data from './data.json'` (which we've already done for you in the App component).

 The result of importing the JSON is a variable called `data` which includes the full JSON response.
 Your task is to use this, along with `.map()` to mount an 'Album' component for each album.
 Within those components, you could then break things up further.
 For example, your app could have a structure like this: